Ahsan-Shah056/Cafe-Pos-Pro/README.md

    - Click **Admin Panel** (top right).
 2. **User Management:**
    - Search, view, edit, or delete users.
+   - **Undo** a user delete within a few seconds.
    - View user details and transaction history.
+   - Export a user's transactions as CSV.
 3. **Transaction History:**
    - Browse all transactions, filter/search as needed.
+   - Download all transactions as CSV.
+4. **Top Items Analytics:**
+   - Click **View Top Items** in the Transaction History tab.
+   - See a sortable, searchable table of top sold items.
+   - Toggle between top 5 and all items.
+   - Export the displayed items as CSV.

 ---